 - Political awareness: to be able to read your family’s emotional currents and the power of the relationships they have among them.

-5) Social skills: the last skill relates to the social field.
+The last skill relates to the social field.
 It means being an expert in providing the desired answers to other family members.
 This goal depends on the following emotional skills:

 - Influence: to come up with effective persuasion tactics.